 Tip 5: Make slim sauces yourself

 Sauces are renown for containing lots of calories and carbohydrates; ready-made sauces are full of sugars and fats.
 You may be used to choosing red sauces because they contain less fat than white sauces, but beware!
-Red sauces contain sugars and it is important to avoid extra carbohydrates when following the PowerSlim programme.
+Red sauces normally contain lots of sugars.
 Full-fat mayonnaise is a better choice than ketchup or curry.
 It is even better to make sauces and dips yourself on the basis of low-fat cottage cheese or Greek yoghurt 0% fat.
 This way you can easily make tzatziki yourself with low-fat cottage cheese, garlic, cucumber and some salt and pepper.
 Or make the delicious lime yoghurt sauce from my healthy BBQ recipe tips – sign up to my newsletter for your free copy !
 Of course, you can also opt for the tasty PowerSlim honey mustard dressing.

 Tip 6: Fill your plate with a delicious salad

 Ready-made salads are high in carbohydrates and fats.
 Therefore, make your salads yourself.
-Have you been invited to a barbecue and are afraid that there will be little for you that fits into the PowerSlim programme?
+Have you been invited to a barbecue and are afraid that there will be little for you that fits into your new lifestyle ?
 Then bring your own salad or vegetables for grilling.
 This way you are not only attentive but also assured of a healthy option (don’t forget to take your own homemade sauces too 😉)

 Tip 7: Drink water while eating